-Have you ever gotten frustrated with your board?
+If you’ve ever gotten frustrated with your board, you’re not alone.
 Getting (and keeping!) board members engaged with and excited about their work are some of the biggest challenges for nonprofits.
-Whether you want your board members to be more involved in fundraising or wish they’d help out more with your programming, the secret to building the board of your dreams may lie in the way you approach their onboarding experience as new members.
+Whether you want your board members to be more involved in fundraising or wish they’d help out more with your programming, the secret to building the board of your dreams may lie in the way you approach their onboarding experience when they join.

-The key to getting board members engaged is to communicate their responsibilities clearly.
+The first step toward getting board members engaged is to communicate their responsibilities clearly.
 This can be hard!
 In fact, according to the 2020 Nonprofit Leadership Impact Study, 49% of nonprofits listed establishing clear roles and expectations for board members as a key challenge influencing the effectiveness of their board.

 Why You Need a Nonprofit Board Member Orientation Program

-There’s a pretty steep learning curve that comes with joining a nonprofit board.
+Joining a nonprofit board involves a pretty steep learning curve.
 Every organization has its own unique mission, processes, bylaws, programming, and quirks.
-Even if your new board member has previous experience serving other nonprofits, they’ve never served your nonprofit.
+Even if your new board member has previous experience serving other nonprofits, they’ve never served with your nonprofit.

 Board orientation programs help prevent new board members from feeling overwhelmed by their position, establish clear expectations for their involvement, and equip them to be effective advisors and advocates for your nonprofit.

 A thorough nonprofit board training program should help your board members understand your organization and how they’ll help you succeed.
-Here are five tips that will help.
+Here are six tips that will help.

-Giving new board members all the information they’ll need for their onboarding is important!
-Studies have shown that organizations with a standard onboarding process in place experience 50 percent greater productivity with new talent, and giving them important information up front will help them get through the process smoothly.
+Giving new board members all the information they’ll need during their tenure is important!
+Studies have shown that organizations with a standard onboarding process in place experience 50% greater productivity with new talent, and giving them important information upfront will help them get through the process smoothly.

 Some elements you may want to consider providing include: